BikramGhart1/Dharanas/thingsIlearnt.md

 # additional:
 While serving static file and sending the image's url we must include server's url too for e.g. 'http://localhost:3000/imageURL"

+# Using fs and path to manipulate files
+Alright It is Mar 13 2025 today and Whole day I spent working on a simple feature and now I have PTSD on this thing

+So what I was doing, When we upload a profile picture it must go somewhere right?
+For that initially I had created a directory called uploads and all the pfp images were being dumped there through the multer now as users grow we can't keep all their pfp in single directories so I planned to create sub directories for each user based on their uid.

+I used

+> fs.mkdirSync('dirname')

+to create the directory

+At first I was thinking where is directory I just made in my VS code?
+I even doubted if I need to run as admin to get write access and create dir but after a very long time i realized I had created uploads directoy inside controllers directory I know such a silly mistake but this too made our image url incorrect and images weren't displaying in frontend

+And I added another feature that is to delete previous pfp so that in my uploads dir images dont keep increasing unnecessarily.

+> fs.unlinkSync('filenameWithPath')

+So main challenge was to configure correct path and handling the files

+* note : So I learnt that static folder are used to serve the files in frontend as if they are the local files (kinda) To be more accurate We can access the directory that is located in backend from frontend

+Use express for this

+> app.use('/dirname',express.static('path'));

+* These Things should have been written in backend repo but ig its okay

 # Authentication and Protected Route
 1. User logins with email and password
 2. we compare the hashed password with entered password